anhr/myRequest/README.md

-## myRequest obect.
+## myRequest object.

-The myRequest obect is cross-browser XMLHttpRequest wrapper.
-Your request code to the server is very simple, if you are using myRequest obect.
+The myRequest object is cross-browser XMLHttpRequest wrapper.
+Your request code to the server is very simple, if you are using myRequest object.

 Example: <a href='https://googledrive.com/host/0B5hS0tFSGjBZfkhKS1VobnFDTkJKR0tVamxadmlvTmItQ2pxVWR0WDZPdHZxM2hzS1J3ejQ/myRequest/' target="_blank">XMLHttpRequest wrapper</a>.